JHU-PL-Lab/www-fpse/assignments/project.md

 #### Initial Group and Idea(s)

  The initial group and idea should include 1) list of names in the group and 2) a sentence or two on a potential idea or two plus 3) potential libraries.
 Basically, the result of one initial brainstorming session.
+This can just be a pdf file.

 #### Project Design Proposal
+For this and the subsequent submissions you are required to submit a GitHub repo

 The design submission must include
   1. An overview of the purpose of the project